lyncasterc/tweeter/README.md

 # TWEETER

-This is a simple Twitter clone completed as part of [https://www.theodinproject.com/dashboard](The Odin Project's) cirriculum.
+This is a simple Twitter clone completed as part of (The Odin Project's) [https://www.theodinproject.com/dashboard] cirriculum.